Outdoor ice skating in southern Maine

 Maine Street, Brunswick

-The Parks & Recreation Department’s skating rink on the town mall on Maine Street is right in the middle of a quaint downtown with convenient parking and park benches.
-Free.
-No rental skates.
+The Parks & Recreation Department’s free skating rink on the town mall on Maine Street is in a quaint downtown with convenient parking and park benches.
+If you have your own skates and Mother Nature cooperates, you can drop by anytime from dawn to 10 p.m.
 Check the Parks & Rec website to confirm this natural ice surface is open: Winter Activities | Brunswick, ME

 Happy, healthy, sustainable.
 Subscribe to Green & Healthy Maine magazine!